Approximate co-sufficient sampling with regularization: Theoretical results

 First, we will assume that $R$ is chosen to ensure that the loss has strongly positive definite Hessian, i.e., For example, if $n\geq d$ and $Z$ has full rank $d$, then this holds with $R(\theta)\equiv 0$.
 More generally, for any $d,n$ and any $Z$, a ridge penalty $R(\theta) = \frac{\lambda_{\textnormal{ridge}}}{2}\|\theta\|^2$ (for some positive penalty parameter $\lambda_{\textnormal{ridge}}>0$) will ensure that this condition holds.

 Then $\hat\theta$ is defined by the optimization problem and we compute the gradient as

 Note that, by our assumptions on $R$, this optimization problem is guaranteed to have a unique minimizer, and moreover, this minimizer is guaranteed to be a SSOSP.
-In other words, we can assume that the event $X\in\X_{\hat\theta,\hat{g}}$ holds almost surely.
+In other words, we can assume that the event $X\in\X_{\hat\theta,\hat{g}}$ holds almost surely, meaning that the indicator function in the sampling density is always equal to 1.
 Then, applying Lemma~\ref{lemma:conditional_density}, we can compute the distribution $p_{\hat\theta}(\cdot\mid \hat\theta, \hat g)$ as

 This means that it is possible to draw the copies $\tilde{X}^{(1)},\dots,\tilde{X}^{(M)}$ directly as i.i.d.\ draws from $p_{\hat\theta}(\cdot\mid \hat\theta, \hat g)$.

 Next we turn to our theoretical guarantee, which shows an $O(\sqrt{d})$ improvement in the excess Type I error for the Gaussian case. \begin{theorem} Consider the Gaussian linear model~\eqref{eq:gaussian_model}, and assume that $R(\theta)$ is chosen so that condition~\eqref{eqn:assume_R} is satisfied.
 Assume also that $\P\{\|\hat\theta(X,W)-\theta_0\|\leq r(\theta_0)\}\geq 1-\delta(\theta_0)$.
 Then the copies $\tilde{X}^{(1)}, ..., \tilde{X}^{(M)}$ generated by the constrained aCSS procedure are approximately exchangeable with $X$, satisfying